 Secondly, wear earplugs.
 Since you will be sleeping when your body thinks it should be awake, you are sensitive to every little noise.
 When you’re traveling there are all sorts of noises that you may not be used to (roosters, geckos, loud insects outside, chai wallahs, etc).
 Wearing earplugs will help to reduce that noise considerably.
 Just buy any pair that you find comfortable.
 They’re really cheap and very effective.
 My favorite brand is Howard Leight.

 Third is some sort of pill to help maintain sleep.
 Take it just before going to bed.
 I prefer a 25mg Benadryl PLUS a 2 to 5 mg time-release Melatonin.
 That’s my magic formula–you may have something different (like a Tylenol PM or something stronger).
 Melatonin is probably the most important ingredient in the mix as it helps to naturally reset your circadian rhythm/biological clock.
+(Please note that long-term use of Benadryl and other anticholinergic drugs has been linked to a higher risk of dementia, so only use as necessary, not as a long-term solution to chronic insomnia.)

 Fourth: try to sleep on the plane if you’re going to be landing in the morning and try to stay awake on the plane if you’re going to landing at night.
 This is much easier said than done for many people (Lauren can’t sleep on flights at all).
 This is probably the least important step in the mix.